CSSETransferOrientation/ast-manipulation-and-testing-Alaxxn/README.md

 reduce various mathematical identities in an abstract syntax tree (AST).
 You will be required to implement reductions for the arithmetic identity and multiplicative identity.
-There are also optional implementations multiplication by zero and constant folding if you would like additional practice.
+There are also optional implementations multiplication by zero and constant

 Our language for (most of) this assignment will be a simple arithmetic language that consists of numbers, addition, and multiplication.